turboapps/docs/reference/command_line/try.md

 #### Controlling Outbound Traffic

-The `--route-add` and `--route-block` flags allow to define not only rules that apply to inbound network traffic with the `tcp` and `udp` protocols, but also rules that apply to outbound network traffic.
-For this, the `ip` protocol is used.
-The routes can be used to implement whitelist or blacklist approaches.
-As an added convenience, it is also possible to reroute traffic to one IP address to another IP address, effectively defining an IP address alias.
+The `--route-add` and `--route-block` not only provide a way to create rules that apply to inbound network traffic with the `tcp` and `udp` protocols, but also rules that apply to outbound network traffic.
+For the outbound rules, the `ip` protocol is used.
+The rules can be implemented using a whitelist or a blacklist approach.
+It is also possible to reroute traffic from one IP address to another, effectively defining an IP address alias.

 ##### Examples